 He took the British record in 1980 at RAF Greenham Common.

 Richard then travelled to Bonneville Salt Flats in an attempt to capture the world record.
 But there was a series of setbacks.
 Back in Britain, Richard crashed Thrust 2, once again at 200mph, during a test run.
 It was not until 1983 that the car was ready again and a site was located that was not prone to flooding.
 On the vast expanse of the Black Rock desert, Richard took the world record reaching 633mph.

-To achieve the supersonic record, Richard handed over responsibility for driving the car to Squadron Leader Andy Green.
-The car hurtled through the Nevada desert and into the record books with a recorded speed of 763.035mph on 1st March 2002.
+To achieve the supersonic record, Richard handed over responsibility for driving the new ThrustSSC to Squadron Leader Andy Green.

 On 15th October 1997 in ThrustSSC, Andy Green reached 763.035 miles per hour – the first supersonic record.

 Over twenty years on, the ThrustSSC record remains unchallenged.

 In October 2017, Green, Noble and their team hope to beat the current record in the Bloodhound Supersonic Car.